Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Kaplan interface in the context of a typical drill

 If I had one complaint though, it is that every video lesson and quiz pops up in a separate browser tab.
 While not a huge deal, it does get annoying when you spend a full day studying.
-By the end of the day you have several tabs open and need to jump back and forth across them, sometimes losing track.
-Again, a minor gripe, but worth noting.

-Kaplan Bar Review Classes – Our Thoughts
+Kaplan Bar Review Live Classes – Some Thoughts

 While the material covered in class is generally the same as that covered in the video lectures, you get the benefit of being able to stop and ask questions, getting a second and different perspective on issues from your teacher, and a number of good side tips from a bar exam pro.
-This makes the in-person (or live online) lessons feel deeper and more powerful.

-And to me at least, the classes were much more engaging than watching the video lectures at home.
+This makes the live online lessons feel deeper and more powerful.
+And for me at least, the classes were much more engaging than watching the video lectures at home.
 I do like the Kaplan video lessons, and found them to engaging in their own right, but not like the class.
 You can’t afford not to be engaged in the class.

-Your instructor calls on students for answers frequently (not like in law school though, don’t worry) and solicits feedback often.
+Your instructor calls on students for answers (not like in law school though, don’t worry) and solicits feedback often.
 It just isn’t the same as self-study.

 My only real complaints about the class were that the class was crowded and that students sometimes asked dumb questions that slowed us down.